DerStimmler/ngx-easy-view-transitions/README.md

 ### Exclude element from view transitions

-When you want to exclude an element form view transitions you can add the `noTransition` directive.
+When you want to exclude an element from view transitions, you can add the `noTransition` directive.

 ```typescript
 import { NoTransitionDirective } from 'ngx-easy-view-transitions';